Legal and Financial Services

 Mental health professionals consist of psychologists, psychiatrists, psychiatric nurses, mental health clinical specialists, social workers, licensed marriage and family therapists, licensed mental health counselors, and licensed educational psychologists.
 Whatever type of mental health professional you choose, it is important to find one that meets your needs whether it is couples, individuals or family counseling.
-Prior to committing to regular visits, take time to ask questions and get to know your service provider.1
+Prior to committing to regular visits, take time to ask questions and get to know your service provider.1 Questions To Ask:

 - What are your credentials?
 What degrees and/or certifications do you have?

 - What experience do you have working with individuals on the autism spectrum or with families who have a child on the spectrum?

 - I have (or my child if the visit is for him/her) been feeling anxious, tense, depressed, etc. What experience do you have helping people with these types of problems?

 - What are your areas of expertise (i.e. working with children and/or families)?